SaikiranUppulanche/tic-tac-toe/README.md

 3. Players alternate turns, and the game will check for winning conditions.
 4. The game will announce the winner or a draw after 9 moves.
 5. Click the **Restart** button to play again.
+6. Click the "Reset Game" button to reset both the scores and the game board, starting fresh.

 ## Getting Started